 Wines of Saint-Emilion Appellation

-The Saint-Émilion Classification whose latest edition was published in 2012 list 82 properties, including 18 Premiers Grands Crus Classés (4 Premier Grands Crus Classés A and 14 Premier Grands Crus Classés B) and 64 Grands Crus Classés.
+The Saint-Émilion Classification whose latest edition was published in 2022 list 85 properties, including 14 Premiers Grands Crus Classés (including 2 Premier Grands Crus Classés A) and 64 Grands Crus Classés.

 The wines of Saint-Émilion are typically blended from different grape varieties, the three main ones being Merlot (60% of the blend), Cabernet Franc (nearly 30%) and Cabernet Sauvignon (around 10%).